Robert McNamara as Secretary of Defense: Nuclear strategy

 When McNamara took over the Pentagon in 1961, the United States military relied on an all-out nuclear strike to respond to a Soviet attack of any kind, which would kill Soviet military forces and civilians.
 This was the same nuclear strategy planned by the Strategic Air Command (SAC), formerly led by General Curtis LeMay (LeMay was Air Force Vice Chief of Staff in early 1961, and became Chief of Staff on 30 June 1961).
 McNamara did not initially agree with this approach.
 He sought other options after seeing that this strategy could not guarantee the destruction of all Soviet nuclear weapons, thus leaving the United States vulnerable to retaliation.
 He educated NATO members on the Cold War doctrine of deterrence.
+(Note: Halberstam wrote “McNamara worked hard to change Western thinking about nuclear policy.
+He set out to educate not just the Pentagon but his European colleagues as well, forming the Nuclear Planning Group for his European counterparts, men who were politicians first, not managers, and thus felt themselves particularly dependent on their generals...gradually he forced them to take political responsibility for defense positions...”)
 McNamara's alternative in the doctrine of counterforce was to try to limit the United States nuclear exchange by targeting only enemy military forces.
 This would hopefully prevent retaliation and escalation by holding Soviet cities hostage to a follow-up strike.
 McNamara later concluded that counterforce was not likely to control escalation but to provoke retaliation.
 The U.S. nuclear policy remained the same.

 Triad doctrine

 Regarding strategic nuclear weapons delivery systems, McNamara continued development of the nuclear triad, a three-pronged military force structure of land-based intercontinental ballistic missiles (ICBMs), sea-based submarine-launched ballistic missiles (SLBMs), and airborne strategic bombers with short range attack missiles (SRAMs); this structure was considered necessary to ensure the survival of enough weapons for deterrence.

 McNamara would accelerate the retirement of obsolete or marginally useful strategic systems.
-In 1963 the Navy would end the strategic bombing role for its aircraft carriers.
+(Note: These obsolete or marginally useful strategic systems would include the Boeing B-47 Stratojet bomber, the CGM/HGM-16 Atlas and HGM-25A Titan I ballistic missiles, and the SM-62 Snark and RGM-6 Regulus cruise missiles.)

+The Department of Defense began the STRAT-X study on 1 November 1966 to evaluate a new ballistic missile proposal from the Air Force.
+The first result, the heavy BGM-75 AICBM, would be canceled by McNamara in 1967 on the grounds that it would be destabilizing; the study would later lead to several more advanced missile systems after McNamara left office.
+(Note: These post-McNamara missiles resulting from the STRAT-X study would include the UGM-96 Trident I, LGM-118 Peacekeeper, UGM-133 Trident II, and MGM-134 Midgetman.)